-The asbestos survey will include a physical inspection of the interior & exterior, collecting bulk samples of each homogenous suspect ACM, documenting the locations the samples are collected, determining the friability of suspect materials, estimating quantities of suspect materials and taking photographs.
-Based on limited site-specific information provided on the site buildings, Ayres Associates has assumed collection of 100 asbestos samples for submittal to a laboratory for analysis.
-Locations will be determined in the field.
+The asbestos survey will include a physical inspection of the interior and exterior, collecting bulk samples of each homogenous suspect ACM, documenting the locations where samples are collected, determining the friability of suspect materials, and estimating quantities of suspect materials.
+Sample locations will be determined in the field.

-Collect representative samples of potential ACM from homogenous material types following the Wisconsin Administrative Code NR 441 and National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations, using wet-sampling methods and clean tools.
-CONSULTANT assumes 1 sample for 115 square feet of interior space, with a minimum of 8 samples.
-For larger buildings, we assume 1 sample per 250 square feet of interior space.
+Ayres will collect representative samples of potential ACM from homogenous material types following the Wisconsin Administrative Code NR 441 and National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations, using wet-sampling methods and clean tools.
+It is assumed one (1) sample will be collected for 115 square feet of interior space, with a minimum of 8 samples.